frenchy64/hamt-tutorial/README.md

-The accompanying [paper](paper/paper.pdf) gives a tutorial on HAMT's, and outlines other details are required by my course which are less useful for the causal reader.
+The accompanying [paper](paper/paper.pdf) gives a tutorial on HAMT's, and outlines other details are required by my course which are less useful for the casual reader.

 ## PersistentHashMap port